vuxcode/pr1-project-pokeballstore/README.md

 The hardest part wasn't the coding - it was understanding what the code actually does.
 Comments helped.
 Stack Overflow helped.
 Talking with Collin helped.
 Using AI as a tutor helped.
 And just trying things until they worked definitely helped.

-My only problem is that it feels useless, I guess that is a swedish feeling.

 ---